-There is a plan in place to start renovating our older residence hall facilities in coming years and as part of that plan, we anticipate fire sprinkler systems would be brought online.
-This has begun with Laux residence hall in the spring of 2019 and will continue with O. White hall in the spring of 2020.
+There is a plan in place to start renovating our older residence hall facilities in coming years and as part of that plan, we anticipate fire sprinkler systems will be brought online.
+Due to COVID-19, the O. White Hall project was not completed in 2020.
+The updated plan for completion for O. White is for renovations and the installation of a sprinkler system in the spring of 2022.
+Design plans for Sanford Hall and Wentz Hall are currently in progress and are planned for completion following O. White in 2023 and 2024 respectively.